skx/e-comments/README.md

     <div id="comments"></div>

+You're free to restyle the comments, via edits to the `/css/e-comments.css` file, and I'm happy to accept updated themes/styles.

+Currently the "Reply to Comments" form is hardcoded in the javascript, which makes editing that more of a pain than it should be.
+In the future we'll allow you to point to your own form.

 The `discussion()` method accepts a single argument, the URL of the comment-server you've got running.
 Including the ID of the discussions to include.